-Do you run your own business or work in a large company?
+Do you run your own business or work for a large company?
 Do you outsource support, or manage an internal team?
 Whatever your situation, at some point in business, you will need to generate extra capacity.
 It could be to focus on developing the business or just get to the end of your ‘to do’ list.
 If you want to avoid working longer hours, you will need to delegate and rely on others.
 So how do you delegate effectively?
 Surely, nobody could do the job as well as you?

 Here are 5 steps to set you on the path to mastering the art of delegation: